Elevating Inclusive, AI‑Ready Education: A Conversation on ITL Awards 2026

 Guidance for Strong Nominations

-Lucy: Three practical suggestions:
+Lucy: Here are three practical suggestions:

 How to Get Started